RISK-game/Website/readme.md

 # Website

 All frontend code for the game.
 Driven by angular.
+This repo is forbidden to directly control the game.
+Everything that modifies the game need to go through the Gameserver API.
+The idea is that anyone should be able to write their own GUI for our game.

 ## Stack

+ - Angular for the app
-Gulp is used to minify and build all SCSS and JS code.
+ - Gulp is used to minify and build all SCSS and JS code.

 ## Install